hack4impact-utk/st-christopher-truckers-relief-fund/README.md

 Fill out the enrollment form to create client accounts.

-To create an admin account, you must set the `ADMIN_CREATION_KEY` environment variable to a secret key and provide it in the `x-api-key` header when making a POST request to `/api/users/actions/create-admin`.
+To create an admin account, you must set the `API_KEY` environment variable to a secret key and provide it in the `x-api-key` header when making a POST request to `/api/users/actions/create-admin`.

 #### Testing emails